 Permanent Guardianship Orders in Alberta: What They Mean and What Comes Next

-A Permanent Guardianship Order is the legal event that makes a child eligible for adoption through Alberta's public system.
+A Permanent Guardianship Order may make a child legally available for adoption through Alberta's public system.
 If you are a foster parent whose child has just received a PGO, or a family looking at the public adoption pathway, understanding what the order actually means — and what must happen before adoption can proceed — is the starting point.

 What a Permanent Guardianship Order Is